-- As of April 28th there were 3,875 patients hospitalized statewide for COVID-19.
-That's a small decrease over Monday. - Overall, our hospitals have had roughly this many COVID positive patients in their facilities for the last two weeks.
-Hospitalizations have remained steady which is better than the sharp spike but still not falling at a consistent rate. - For people who test positive for COVID-19, only a small number get sick enough to need to go to a hospital. - Massachusetts hospitals have significantly increased their bed capacity and now have about 18,200 beds available across the state-including the temporary field hospitals. - 54% of those beds remain available for patients.
+- As of April 30th there were 3,803 patients hospitalized statewide for COVID-19, a slight decline from yesterday. - Overall, our hospitals have had roughly this many COVID positive patients in their facilities for the last two weeks. - For people who test positive for COVID-19, about 6% get sick enough to be hospitalized. - Massachusetts hospitals have significantly increased their bed capacity and now have about 18,300 beds available across the state-including the temporary field hospitals. - 54% of those beds remain available for patients.